We're No Angels (1989 film)

 We're No Angels is a 1989 American comedy film directed by Neil Jordan.
-A remake of the 1955 film of the same name, the film stars Robert De Niro, Sean Penn, and Demi Moore.
+A remake of the 1955 film We're No Angels, it stars Robert De Niro, Sean Penn and Demi Moore.
 It received mixed reviews and grossed $10.5 million on a $20 million budget.

 Plot

-A couple of 1930s Great Depression-era convicts, Ned and Jim, jailed on never-specified charges and abused by a ruthless warden, are dragged along when a vicious killer named Bobby escapes the electric chair.
+In 1935, Great Depression-era convicts Ned and Jim, jailed on unspecified charges and abused by a ruthless warden, become escaped convicts when a vicious killer named Bobby escapes the electric chair.

-The two end up in a small upstate New York town near the Canada–US border, where they are mistaken for a pair of priests expected at the local monastery.
-They want to flee but cannot, since misunderstandings and the warden's search party looking for Bobby make a trip across the bridge to Canada almost impossible.
+The two escape to a small upstate New York town near the Canada–US border, where they are mistaken for a pair of priests who are expected at the local monastery.
+They want to flee but cannot because misunderstandings and the warden's search party for Bobby make a trip across the bridge to Canada almost impossible.

 Ned and Jim continue to masquerade as priests, trusted and welcomed by Father Levesque.
-An opportunity presents itself in the form of a procession to the church's sister church across the border.
-Each priest participating has to bring along someone who needs help, so they decide on the deaf-mute daughter of Molly, a local laundress and prostitute.
+An opportunity presents itself in the form a procession to the church's sister church across the border.
+Each participating priest must bring someone who needs help, so they decide on the deaf and mute daughter of Molly, a local laundress and prostitute.

 Bobby is killed by police during the procession.
-Ned saves Molly's daughter from drowning, after this event she is able to speak.
-Jim is befriended by a young monk and decides to stay in the monastery to actually become a priest.
-Ned takes Molly and her daughter to Canada.
+Ned saves Molly's daughter from drowning, after which she is able to speak.
+Jim is befriended by a young monk and decides to stay in the monastery to become an actual priest.
+Ned heads to Canada with Molly and her daughter.